 Details: Gary, I understand that you lived in a trailer part of the time while building your new home in eastern Washington.
 How did you handle plumbing issues in freezing weather?
 I’m interested in water supply, drainage, and toilet solutions.

-Gary Collins: Hey everyone, this is Gary Collins, creator of the Primal Power Method.
-AJ has a question about living in your travel trailer while you build your off‑the‑grid house, or a house in general.
+AJ has a question about living in your travel trailer while you build your off‑the‑grid house or a house in general.

 He’s thinking of getting an Airstream and living in it as he builds his house, but he’s unfamiliar with travel trailer living.
 Actually, AJ, I still live in my travel trailer.
 I plan to live in it half the year pretty much for a long time and travel around the country or until I grow up 🙂

-An Airstream, like I said, I don’t know how the insulation value is in them.
+An Airstream, as I said, I don’t know how the insulation value is in them.
 I know they’re expensive.
 I looked at them.
 They’re really expensive.
-I would look and ask if there’s an Airstream, if that’s the way you’re going to go, if it’s an all‑season.
+I would look and ask if there’s an Airstream if that’s the way you’re going to go if it’s an all‑season.

 To stop your pipes from freezing, it’s actually a lot simpler than you think.
 The weak point, if you’re not dry camping, and you’re hooked up to water, and power, and all that, is the hose.

 The hose doesn’t have any insulation, and the hose goes from a normal water bib, a faucet bib, like your outside garden hose, and then it screws right into your travel trailer.
 That is a weak link.

 That can freeze on you, but that doesn’t necessarily mean the water in your trailer has frozen if it’s well insulated.
 What you do to keep your pipes from freezing on the inside is keep the heat on.
 You don’t have to keep it on high, 50 degrees, 55 degrees when you’re not around.